YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that a MUPIP JOURNAL -ROLLBACK -BACKWARD command cannot proceed because the specified database xxxx does not have replication state ON.
 In most situations, this error occurs when the journal file storage runs out of disk space.

 Action: Ensure replication is turned ON for a database, before executing the MUPIP JOURNAL -ROLLBACK -BACKWARD command.
-If the database is in the WAS_ON state, refer to the "Recovering from the WAS_ON state" section in the Database Replication chapter of the Administration and Operations Guide.
+If the database is in the WAS_ON state, refer to the "Recovering from the WAS_ON state" section in the `Database Replication chapter of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.
 Alternatively, if replication was not in use on the database, use MUPIP JOURNAL -RECOVER.

 ---------------------
 REPLTRANS2BIG